Engineering Trust Into the Autonomous Cabin: A Conversation on AI, Security, and What the Industry Must Do Next

 Accuracy is still important, of course, but once these systems influence decisions, integrity becomes just as critical.
 A highly accurate model can still produce unsafe outcomes if the data it receives is compromised or if the model itself has been modified.

-If you look at driver monitoring, for example, you could have a system that performs extremely well in testing.
+If you look at driver monitoring, for example, you could have a system that performs extremely well during testing.
 But if someone can manipulate the camera input or if an unverified model ends up running in the field, then all that accuracy doesn’t translate into reliability.
+So the shift I encourage is to think in terms of trusted perception, where the goal is not perfect perception, but a system whose response to uncertainty and error is consistently trustworthy.

-So the shift I encourage is to think in terms of trusted perception.
 Can you prove that the input data is authentic?
 Can you prove that the model running is the one that was validated?
-Can you ensure that the behavior remains consistent after updates?
+Can you ensure that the behaviour remains consistent after updates?
 Those questions are becoming just as important as model performance metrics.

 4. Real-time performance is always a challenge in in-cabin systems.
 How do you approach security without compromising latency or user experience?